I pay a Fund B fee on my UNMC bill each semester. How is it different from Health insurance?

 What do I do if I need to speak to someone about counseling?

 Comprehensive confidential counseling services (academic, career, interpersonal, couples, and psychological) are provided free of charge through Counseling and Psychological Services (CAPS, Student Life Center 2031, phone: 402-559-7276).
-With a required referral from CAPS, students may see a designated consulting psychiatrist in the UNMC Department of Psychiatry for up to 8 visits per year with a $20 copay per visit.
+With a required referral from CAPS, students may see a designated consulting psychiatrist in the UNMC Department of Psychiatry for up to 8 visits per year.

 Will details of my medical care be kept confidential, even from my parents?